-The Importance of an Independent Security Audit
+The Importance of Independent Cybersecurity Audits in Healthcare

 By: Justin N. Joy.
 Attorney at Lewis Thomason

 Covered entities are required to completely and accurately assess the potential risks and vulnerabilities to the security of ePHI held by the practice.
-In order to meet its obligations for thorough and accurate assessments, a dental practice needs to engage a company with the requisite expertise and capabilities in information security.
+In order to meet its obligations for thorough and accurate cybersecurity audits, a dental practice needs to engage a company with the requisite expertise and capabilities in information security.

 IT firms and managed service providers are good at keeping your practice's network, desktops, and applications running on a day-to-day basis.
 In most instances, however these firms lack the expertise to assess and identify vulnerabilities resulting in risk to your practice's data.
 It is simply not their area of focus.
 Additionally, from an audit perspective, if your IT firm engineered and setup your network environment, an independent party is necessary to examine the work and provide feedback to you, the client, as to the security posture and vulnerabilities within the environment.